carlopantaleo/jmodel-maven-plugin/README.md

    ```
 2. Run `mvn compile`.

-You can have a look of a working sample project at [https://github.com/carlopantaleo/jmodel-maven-plugin/tree/master/jmodel-sample-project](https://github.com/carlopantaleo/jmodel-maven-plugin/tree/master/jmodel-sample-project)
+You can have a look at a working sample project at [https://github.com/carlopantaleo/jmodel-maven-plugin/tree/master/jmodel-sample-project](https://github.com/carlopantaleo/jmodel-maven-plugin/tree/master/jmodel-sample-project)